 EDUCATIONAL PHILOSOPHY & VALUES

 Growing Wild Forest School's nature-based emergent curriculum allows for child-led free play interwoven with open-ended adult-guided activities.
-This strong foundation supports healthy development in all aspects of the growing child becoming more secure and balanced with an innate drive for stewardship and service.
+This strong foundation supports healthy development through all aspects of the growing child becoming more secure and balanced with an innate drive for stewardship and service.

 CONNECTION: In a mixed-age setting, young children’s innate fascination with the natural world is nurtured so that they can adopt an early appreciation for our planet and their role in it.
 Emotions and spirits are nourished by their developing relationships with both themselves and each other, so that they are supported and able to flourish and thrive into their best whole selves.